sya-ri/css-var-extract/packages/css-var-extract-cli/README.md

 npm i -D css-var-extract-cli
 ```

-Once installed, you'll need to amend your your scripts in your package.json for the CLI to watch and generate files.
+Once installed, you'll need to amend your scripts in your package.json for the CLI to watch and generate files.

 ```json
 {